Body

 An aerial view of Fort Ticonderoga and the surrounding lake and rolling hills.

-One ghost is a Scot named Duncan Campbell, who was a soldier at the fort.
+One ghost is a Scot named Duncan Campbell, a soldier at the fort.
 Campbell died as a result of wounds received in an unsuccessful frontal attack against French forces at Fort Carillon (the French name of the fort until the British took it a year later and renamed it Fort Ticonderoga).
-Years prior to the battle, when Campbell was still living in Scotland, he gave shelter to a man.
+Years before the battle, when Campbell was still living in Scotland, he gave shelter to a man.
 Unbeknownst to Campbell at the moment, this stranger had murdered Campbell’s cousin.
 As the legend goes, Campbell’s cousin’s ghost appeared and said he’d meet Campbell at a place called Ticonderoga.
 (Remember, Ticonderoga did not exist yet.)
 An eerie death prediction for sure.

 Two cannons at Fort Ticonderoga overlooking Lake Champlain.

 Another ghost at Fort Ticonderoga is Nancy Coates, who is said to have drowned herself after she suspected her lover was leaving her for another woman.
-Her ghost can still be seen roaming the fort’s grounds and crying, searching for her partner, American Revolution General "Mad" Anthony Wayne.
+Her ghost can be seen roaming the fort’s grounds and crying, searching for her partner, American Revolution General "Mad" Anthony Wayne.

 Below the surface